Nathan Burns

-Nathan Burns (born 7 May 1988) is a retired Australian professional footballer who last played for Wellington Phoenix in the A-League and the Australian national team.
+Nathan Burns (born 7 May 1988) is a retired Australian professional footballer who played for the Australian national team.

 Club career

 Adelaide United

 He formerly played for Parramatta Eagles and trained at the AIS.

 After a few substitute appearances for Adelaide United, Burns finally got his first start against Sydney FC scoring his first A-League goal in the 4–1 loss.
 On 21 January 2007 Burns scored Adelaide United's first ever hat trick during a match against Central Coast Mariners, giving his side a 2nd-place finish on the league table to close out the 2nd A-League season.

 After his great season with Adelaide United, Norwegian champions SK Brann invited Burns for a 10-day trial where he would train with fellow Socceroo Michael Thwaite.

 AEK Athens

 On 10 June 2008, he signed with AEK Athens on a four-year contract.
 He wore the number 24 shirt.

 Burns made his Greek Super League debut for AEK Athens on 28 February 2009, as 65th-minute substitute against Skoda Xanthi at the Spyros Louis Olympic Stadium in Athens.
 Burns scored the winner against Rangers in the final game of the 2010 Sydney Festival of Football.
 He scored his first league goal on 27 February 2011, in a 3–2 away win against Ergotelis.

 In August 2009, he was loaned out to Beta Ethniki side Kerkyra on a one-year loan deal.

 Although he was brought from Australia as a promising youngster, he never fulfilled his potential.
 On 19 January 2012 he terminated his contract with AEK.